quark0/darts/README.md

 ```
 Customized architectures are supported through the `--arch` flag once specified in `genotypes.py`.

 The CIFAR-10 result at the end of training is subject to variance due to the non-determinism of cuDNN back-prop kernels. _It would be misleading to report the result of only a single run_.
-By training our best cell from scratch, one should expect the average test accuracy of 10 runs to fall in the range of 2.76 +/- 0.09% with a high probability.
+By training our best cell from scratch, one should expect the average test accuracy of 10 independent runs to fall in the range of 2.76 +/- 0.09% with a high probability.

 Expected learning curves on CIFAR-10 (4 runs) and PTB:
 <p align="center">